A few years ago now, I recorded a little video explaining my sense of the need for A New Narrative.

 By the time I closed out my post with that comment, the reaction to the George Floyd killing by a Minnesota police officer was ramping up.
 A strange energy started to permeate social media, and I could feel a sense that people likely were or would be judging my post as a defense of a racist.

-I kept hearing messages: if you aren't angry, making calls for justice, feeling this way, doing that thing, then it's because you don't care, you're a closeted Amy Cooper, you're a racist white cop in disguise.
+I kept hearing messages: if you aren't angry, making calls for justice, feeling this way, doing that thing, then it's because you don't care, you're a closeted Amy Cooper, you're a racist white person.
 The "unfriend me if...." posts start flying.

 And as I learned of the escalating looting, violence and destruction in Minnesota, I felt such a sense that these two were linked.
 That there was this monster of energy, growing and engulfing people in its flames: an impassioned story of good and evil gone wild.